 Teaching: Piano, Theory, Early Childhood Music

 Thank you for reading my biography!
 I’m not currently accepting new private students.
 However, I invite you and your child (7 years or younger) to join me for Music for Young Children keyboard classes, which run from September to June each year.

 The MYC parent-child beginner keyboard class ‘Sunshine 1’ is available for children age 4 (or almost 4).
 There is also a beginner keyboard class for children 5-7 years old (‘Sunbeams 1’).
-Visit www.myc.com/teacher/joanne-peterson for information about MYC keyboard programs or contact me at email@example.com.
+Visit www.myc.com/teacher/joanne-peterson for information about MYC keyboard programs or contact me at firstname.lastname@example.org.
 Keyboard classes start in early September and run till early June (36 classes).
-The format may be on-line or in-person (or a combination of both), depending on provincial health regulations and the wishes of the participating families.
+The format for fall 2020 will be a combination of in-person classes (so we can play piano together) and on-line classes (so we can sing safely!)

 Music Pups is a family music class for children newborn to age 4.
 We have a blast boppin’ to great tunes, singing, and playing rhythm instruments.
-4-week on-line sessions will take place both in July 2020 and August 2020 on Wednesday mornings from 10 to 10:30 am.
+4-week on-line sessions will take place this fall on Saturday mornings and Monday mornings from 10:00 to about 10:30 via Zoom.
 Visit www.themusicclass.com or www.myc.com/teacher/joanne-peterson for more information about the Music Pups program.

 I love performing and encourage all my students to take advantage of performance opportunities, such as Christmas and year-end concerts and the annual Parkland Music Festival each spring.